 The Office of Enrollment Services is not accepting checks or cash in person.
 Please pay your student billing statement online through WebAdvisor or for more information on how to pay your ebill statement, please visit Payment Information.
 We are sorry for this temporary inconvenience.

 How were students supported by relief funds under the CARES Act?

 Under the CARES Act, students were eligible for funding to cover expenses related to the disruption of campus operations due to the coronavirus.
 FDU students were notified through email on May 11 and May 21 how to apply and the University has dispersed nearly $3 million in emergency grants to students.
 FDU’s detailed reporting information on the CARES funds is on the website.

 All study-abroad programs, including Wroxton College, have been suspended for the Fall 2020 and Spring 2021 semesters.

-Is there any update about an in-person commencement ceremony for the Class of 2020 and the Class of 2021?
+Is there any update about in-person commencement ceremonies for the Class of 2020 and the Class of 2021?

 Student, Faculty and Staff Health

 What health and safety protocols has the University put into place?

 FDU has implemented health protocols including requirements for wearing face coverings, physical distancing, safety training and daily health screenings.
 Testing procedures and contact tracing programs also are in place.
 More details on health and safety requirements are available here.

 What should students do if they feel sick?